spxbhuhb/adaptive/doc/what-is-adaptive.md

 The interesting thing about instructions is that they are added to the state of the fragment.
 And this leads us to the features Adaptive provides.

-## Unique Features
+## Features

-This approach provides a quite unique toolset:
+The fragment/instruction approach provides a quite interesting toolset:

 **the code**